 "Lord have mercy on me, a sinner" (Lk 18:13)

-I would like to invite you right now to surrender to the one who created you.
-I invite you to give him everything.
+We would like to invite you right now to surrender to the one who created you.
+We invite you to give him everything.
 He will not let you down.
 Honest.
 My life is a million times better than it was before I knew him.

 "To be a Christian, one must believe that Jesus Christ is the Son of God (cf. Acts 8:37, 1 Jn 2:23)."